-Table 3, panel A, reports the results of panel regressions of the logarithm of TDC1 on the logarithm of simulated variance of pay using ordinary least squares.
-Columns 1 and 2 report the results using the clean sample and Columns 3 and 4 report the results using the alternative sample.
-In odd (even) numbered columns the regressions have no (firm and year) fixed effects.
+Table 3, panel A reports the results of panel regressions of the logarithm of TDC1 on the logarithm of simulated variance of pay using ordinary least squares.
+Columns 1 through 4 report the results using the clean sample and Columns 5 through 8 report the results using the alternative sample.
 Standard errors are clustered by firm when no fixed effects are present and by firm and year when fixed effects are present.